port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 2. Each action in Port is directly tied to a <PortTooltip id="blueprint">blueprint</PortTooltip>.
 Our action creates a resource that is associated with a service and will be provisioned as part of the service's CD process.
    Choose `Service` from the dropdown list.

-3. This action does not create/delete entites, but rather performs an operation on an existing <PortTooltip id="entity">entity</PortTooltip>.
+3. This action does not create/delete entities, but rather performs an operation on an existing <PortTooltip id="entity">entity</PortTooltip>.
 Therefore, we will choose `Day-2` as the action type.
    Fill out the form like this and click `Next`:

 <img src='/img/guides/iacActionDetails.png' width='50%' />